OPENDAP/hyrax_regression_tests/task_documentation/EDL_auth_profile/README.md

 - `~/.edl_tokens`
 - `jq` installed

+To run more requests than the default 1000, update the loop in `request_fnoc.sh`.

 ## Capture request timing with and without EDL token self-validation

 ### Test on a local hyrax deployment